Give up Negative Gossip

 - Decide if you have the confidence to say, “What you’re saying sounds negative and gossipy.
 I feel uncomfortable participating.”

-- When you hear negative gossip, don’t pass it on!
+- When you hear negative rumors don’t pass them on!

 - Rumors are rumors.
 Take them as such.
 Remember the telegraph game we played as kids?
 A sentence is whispered into one person’s ear and is then passed from ear to another ear around a circle.
 Something like, “The pussy cat caught a mouse,” can end up being, “Her parents cant’ afford a house.”

 - If the negative gossip is about you, consider the advantages and disadvantages of confronting the key gossiper.

 - If you address the person spreading the rumor and he or she retorts, “But I didn’t say anything like that,” merely, respond with, “Great, I’m glad to hear that.”